sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## The Collapse

-Raavani’s smile was thin.
+Ravani’s smile was thin.
 “Hearts break quietly,” she said.
 She touched her chest.
 There was no pulse.
 “Your father’s did.
 Your mother’s did.”

 Ram’s vision narrowed.
 The pillar groaned under his hand.
 Luv’s laughter rang out, bright and far.
 The boy’s sword flashed, sharp as Surpanakha’s tongue.
 Kausalya’s cool hand pressed his brow.
 Lakshman’s face flickered in the shadows—stern, hurt, his warning unspoken but heavy.
 Shadows flickered at the edge of his mind.

 "Still you stand," Kumbhini mocked.
 "Like a tree refusing to—"

 Ram’s knees buckled.
 The garland snapped.
-Marigold petals fell, slow and bright, catching in Raavani’s hair.
+Marigold petals fell, slow and bright, catching in Ravani’s hair.

 Surpanakha’s wail came late.
 Her fingers brushed her lips—a reflex, not grief.
 She did not cry.

-Raavani plucked a petal from her sleeve.
+Ravani plucked a petal from her sleeve.
 She crushed it, staining her skin orange.

 A breath, fragile and fading, escaped Ram’s lips.“I chose wrong.”